Dedicated CPU Linodes

 - Volume: Generally, if you are working with terabytes, petabytes, exabytes, or more amounts of information you are in the realm of big data.

-- Velocity: With Big Data, you are using data that is being created, called, moved, and interacted with at a high velocity.
-One example is the real time data generated on social media platforms by their users.
+- Velocity: With big data, you are using data that is being created, called, moved, and interacted with at a high velocity, for example, the real-time data generated on social media platforms.

 Processing big data is often especially hardware-dependent.
-A Dedicated CPU can give you access to the isolated resources often required to complete these tasks.
+A Dedicated CPU can give you access to the isolated resources that are often required to complete these tasks.

 -